 Skilled care can prevent early nursing home placement for an individual living with Parkinson’s disease and is most often provided in the home.
 Aside from physical and emotional support, nurses can educate patients and their families, manage and administer medications, and provide other skilled medical services.

 If your loved one is living with Parkinson’s disease, a licensed nurse can provide skilled medical care, affording you peace of mind.
-Call us today at 650-462-1001 to learn more about our skilled nursing services.
+Call us today at 650-462-1001 or click below to learn more about our skilled nursing services.

 “What is Parkinson’s Disease?”
 Parkinson’s Disease Foundation, 2016